 Rosanne Guille MA (RCA)

-After a couple of years living and painting back home in Sark Rosie then decided to travel and paint alongside fellow RCA graduate and friend Debbie Tyzack.
-They travelled through India, Asia, Australia, New Zealand, the US and Canada.
-Rosie has also visited the Galápagos Islands and South Africa where she kept sketchbooks of the iconic special wildlife of these unique environments.
-In 2002 Rosanne held a solo exhibition in Guernsey of wildlife and landscapes of the Channel Islands.
-She has illustrated for BBC Wildlife magazine, Usborne Publishing and has had work accepted into the annual exhibitions of the Society of Wildlife Artists and the Royal Miniature Society.
-She has run her own Gallery in Sark since 1997.
+After a couple of years living and painting back home in Sark I then decided to travel and paint alongside fellow RCA graduate and friend Debbie Tyzack.
+We travelled through India, Asia, Australia, New Zealand, the US and Canada.
+I also visited the Galápagos Islands and South Africa where I kept sketchbooks of the iconic special wildlife of these unique environments.
+In 2002 I held my first solo exhibition in Guernsey of wildlife and landscapes of the Channel Islands.
+I have since had further solo exhibitions in Guernsey in 2018 (“From Life” at the Market Buildings) and 2020 (“New Life” at the Coach House Gallery).
+I have illustrated for BBC Wildlife magazine, Usborne Publishing and have had work accepted into the annual exhibitions of the Society of Wildlife Artists and the Royal Miniature Society.
+I ran my own Gallery in Sark from 1997 to 2019.

 The concept of using art as a vehicle for conservation has always interested me and in 2010 rapid changes in Sark led to concerns on the Island that its natural habitat and unique way of life were under threat.
 Sark’s Government and the Islanders made it financially possible for a visit from the Internationally renowned organisation the Artists for Nature Foundation.
 During 2011 I organised visits by twenty one of the world’s best wildlife and landscape artists.
 They came to Sark to paint, draw and sculpt with the intention that their work would be used to focus public attention on how incredible the tiny island of Sark is.
 I worked as one of these artists and organised the project exhibitions and book ‘Art for the Love of Sark’.